 Know the Signs of a Heart Attack

-- Early treatment – knowing the early symptoms and recognizing them means a greater chance for treatment by emergency medical services.
+- Early treatment – Knowing the early symptoms and recognizing them increases the chances of getting treatment by emergency medical services.

 Make the commitment to: